 AXA IM conducts constructive discussions on biodiversity topics with WWF, CDP, Ceres, and other external experts.
-In 2022, AXA IM became member of two collaborative engagement initiatives described above: the Investor Initiative on Hazardous Chemicals supported by ChemSec11; and collaborative engagement on Waste & Pollution led by FAIRR12.
+In 2022, AXA IM became member of two collaborative engagement initiatives described above: the Investor Initiative on Hazardous Chemicals supported by ChemSec; and collaborative engagement on Waste & Pollution led by FAIRR.
 In 2023, we joined the Emerging Markets Investor Alliance where we are a member of the Consumer Staples working group that undertakes advocacy to support sustainable and transparent best practices in emerging markets on various topics including deforestation.
 Moreover, we are a part of Nature Action 100 (NA100), a key initiative expected to raise global biodiversity momentum even higher.
 NA100 was operationally launched in September 2023.
 AXA IM was a member of the launching investor group, and is currently a member of the steering group.
-NA100 seeks to engage companies in key sectors deemed to be systemically important in reversing nature and biodiversity Foundation13, the organisation behind the Finance for Biodiversity Pledge14.
+NA100 seeks to engage companies in key sectors deemed to be systemically important in reversing nature and biodiversity loss by 2030.
+AXA IM also continues to participate actively in the sector-leading initiatives by the Finance for Biodiversity Foundation, the organisation behind the Finance for Biodiversity Pledge.

 In November 2023, AXA IM participated to a roundtable organise by the ULI Greenprint programme, to exchange with peers on biodiversity measurement and reporting approach for real estate.
 In addition, direct real estate ESG rating proprietary methodology was updated to further integrate biodiversity in the assessment.
 Since 2021, a biodiversity criteria inspired from certification approach was introduced as a test (not rated).
 Using feedback from this pilot, we intend to introduce 2 new questions (with a total weighting of 4%) in the assessment end 2023.
-As from 2023 assessment, all buildings should be assessed on the two following aspects: if a biodiversity assessment was conducted and which biodiversity measures have been deployed.
+As from 2024 assessment, all buildings are assessed on the two following aspects: if a biodiversity assessment was conducted and which biodiversity measures have been deployed.